-Much of the foundation of modern, digital AI were laid by Alan Turing - one foundation being a proof that any form of computation could be described in digital form - the Turing Machine.
+Much of the foundations of modern, digital AI were laid by Alan Turing - including a proof that any form of computation could be described in digital form - the Turing Machine.

-The second half of the 20th century saw the rise of the digital computer, and with it the first attempts to create electronic brains.
+The second half of the 20th century saw the rise of the digital computer, and with it the first attempts to create electronic & digital brains.

 What is intelligence?